 - Pre-1994 EMT-A curriculum used a primary assessment and secondary assessment approach.

 - The 1994 EMT-B curriculum changed the terms and structure quite a bit.
 Initial assessments and focused assessments, with rapid options, became the new terms and processes.
 The big issue was that the EMT-B curriculum didn’t cover anything in detail if the EMT couldn’t do anything about a condition.
 This left gaps in both knowledge and assessment.

 - Then again in 2009, education standards went back to a primary and secondary assessment concept.
 However, it didn’t provide the detailed steps of a curriculum.
 Pathophysiology and rapidly expanding treatment options made assessment even more important—but it’s taking us a while to shed the 1994 terminology and philosophy.

-This brings us to 2019 where, because of the rapidly expanding toolbox, EMTs need in-depth assessment skills—yet we struggle with lingering terminology (and attitudes) of 1994.
+This brings us to the 2020s where, because of the rapidly expanding toolbox, EMTs need in-depth assessment skills—yet we struggle with lingering terminology (and attitudes) of 1994.

 The mantras of the old need to make way for a more mature, efficient, and thought-based process.
 For this reason, we created the Patient Assessment Flowchart.

 - The scene size-up has two distinctly different phases: the safety and resource phase and the approach to the patient phase.
 First, make sure the scene is safe and buttoned down.
 Then, look toward the patient for important clues.
 This method provides a seamless flow into the primary assessment.

 - The primary assessment is non-linear, demonstrated by the circular graphic.
 What do we do first in the primary assessment?
 Fix the thing that is likely to kill the patient first.

 - We’ve added a continuum to show that there are a wide variety of patient situations when it comes to making priority decisions.
 And there are multiple factors that come into play when figuring out how fast or slow you need to proceed in the rest of the assessment.